PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 In the above Python script, the following steps were executed:

-(1) The seal recognition production line object was instantiated via `create_pipeline()`, with the specific parameters described as follows:
+(1) The seal recognition pipeline object was instantiated via `create_pipeline()`, with the specific parameters described as follows:

 <table>
 <thead>